otrv4/otrv4/otrv4.md

     "\x20\x20\x09\x09\x20\x09\x20\x20" to indicate a willingness to use OTR version 4 with Bob
 ```

-If Bob is willing to use OTR with Alice (with the protocol version that Alice
+If Bob is willing to use OTR with Alice, with the protocol version that Alice
-has offered), he should start the AKE.
+has offered, he should start the AKE.
 On the other hand, if Alice receives a
 plaintext message from Bob (rather than an initiation of the AKE), she should
 stop sending him a whitespace tag.